-- (1) The Board of Pharmacy may charge a fee reasonably calculated to reimburse the agency for costs of providing and conveying copies of public records, and other administrative services. - (2) All fees and charges must be paid before public records will be available for inspection or copies provided. - (3) Costs include but are not limited to: - (a) The services and supplies used in making the records available;
+(1) The Board of Pharmacy may charge a fee reasonably calculated to reimburse the agency for costs of providing and conveying copies of public records.

+- (2) All fees and charges must be paid before public records will be available for inspection or copies provided. - (3) The Board establishes the following fees: